mtov/engsoftmoderna/en/chapter1.md

 \index{Requirements!Functional}
 \index{Requirements!Non-Functional}
 Requirements can be **functional** or **non-functional**.
-Functional requirements provide a detailed definition of the features or services a system should provide.
+Functional requirements provide a definition of the features or services a system should provide.
 On the other hand, non-functional requirements outline *how* a system should operate, including any constraints and